AIObjectives/tttc-light-js/README.md

 - `./bin/docker-build-gloud`

 Then use the Google Cloud Run console to deploy new revision.

+- open the google console and search for gloud cloud run
+- find your project and the `tttc-light-js` app
+- click "EDIT AND DEPLOW NEW VERSION"
+- find the new docker container that you just pushed (search Google Cloud Registry)

 ## Setting up new Google Cloud instance